Communication Technology

 For eligible and authorized individuals, the university may provide:

-- A taxable payroll allowance to the employee, hereinafter referred to as a Communication Technology Allowance (CTA).
+• A non-taxable payroll allowance to the employee, hereinafter referred to as a communication technology allowance (CTA).
 A monthly payroll allowance is provided to help cover the monthly cost for business use of an employee's personal cellular voice or cellular data service.
 The monthly payroll allowance amount will be determined per established allowance and reimbursement procedures.
-In conformance with U.S. tax regulations, all CTAs are considered taxable, without exception.
 The university assumes no liability for any employee-owned personal devices or service plans.

 Eligibility for CTA